Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Introduction

 In this work, we develop and perform self-consistent Hartree+U calculations in the continuum model of moir\'e graphene multilayers.
-Using this methodology, we compute the self-consistent order parameters of possible magnetic instabilities, giving us insight into the regions of stability for each competing magnetic ground state in tBLG, over a range of doping levels in the flat bands and a range of twist angles near the magic angle.
-The approach is general, which we demonstrate by also predicting self-consistently determined quasiparticle band structures for twisted symmetric trilayer graphene (tTLG), with a mirror symmetry with respect to the middle layer, at the magic angle of $1.54\degree$ in different possible magnetic orders, where we found similarities to tBLG.
-We hope that this method will open up avenues that can include both short and long range exchange interactions, to determine their relative importance.
-Moreover, the developed method could also be used for other moir\'e graphene multilayers, or moir\'e systems comprising other 2D materials.
+Using this methodology, we compute the self-consistent order parameters of several magnetic instabilities over a range of doping levels in the flat bands and a range of twist angles near the magic angle.
+These calculations provide insight into the regions of stability for each competing magnetic ground state in tBLG.
+The developed approach is general, which we demonstrate by predicting quasiparticle band structures for twisted symmetric trilayer graphene (tTLG), with different possible magnetic orders, where we found similarities to tBLG.
+We hope this method will open up avenues to include both short and long range exchange interactions, to determine their relative importance.
+Moreover, the developed method could also be used for other moir\'e graphene multilayers, or moir\'e systems comprising of other 2D materials.